 Feel free to adjust the things you need according to your particular amperage.
-In the following list of things you need, you’ll find matching components with the most common amperages.
+You’ll find matching components with the most common amperages in the following list of things you need.
 They are listed respectively.

 - An interlock kit: Ensure that whichever you buy is UL listed as the National Electric Code NEC requirements state.

 - 50, 30, and 20 amp power inlet box

 - 50, 30, 20 amp generator extension cord

 - Conduit glue

 2. Find the Best Location on the Wall and Drill a Hole